controller-e2e-framework/e2e-framework/README.md

 Any environment MUST have `tilt` and `kind` installed.
 To install them, run `make prepare`.

 Another requirement is the controllers that are used in the test MUST be checked out next to this project.
-The testing frameork will gradually do `cd ..` to find any controllers it needs.
+The testing framework will gradually do `cd ..` to find any controllers it needs.

 ### Simply `go test`